vickvasquez/face-detect-logo-detect/README.md

 ## Clone this repo

-## Create folder and put any images
+## Create folder and put some images

 ```
 mkdir -p public/assets/img